The Snack Effect: How Big Food Is Responding to the Rise of GLP-1 Drugs Like Ozempic

 So guard it.

 Let the snacks shout.
 Let the packaging gleam.
-Let the food giants design their next trick.
+Let the food giants unveil their next big idea.

 You are a person relearning the ancient language of enough.